let-def/wall/README.md

   at the last minute
 * a reasonable bin-packing algorithm implementation, for portability and convenience (C library would be awkward to use for an online algorithm)

+A platform dependent library would still be used for font rasterization.
+Likely Stb_truetype in C and custom plumbing to browser rasterizers in web browsers.